Chestnut Blight

 The American chestnut (Castanea dentata) and related Allegheny and Ozark chinquapins (Castanea pumila & Castanea ozarkensis) were once important components of upland forests in eastern North America.

 Chestnut blight (causal agent Cryphonectria parasitica) was first reported in 1904, when cankers were observed on trees in the New York Zoological Garden in the Bronx.
-Over the next decades, the blight killed more than three billion American chestnuts throughout the species’ natural range.
+Over the next several decades, the blight killed more than three billion American chestnuts throughout the species’ natural range.
 By the 1950s, virtually all chestnut and chinquapins had been reduced to short-lived stump sprouts and disease-ridden shrubs (Burnham et al. 1986).

 American chestnut provided a consistent nut crop that was consumed by numerous mammals, birds, and insects.
-As a large tree growing to heights of 70 to 100 feet, and diameters up to 5 feet, with hollow centers (USDA 2022), American chestnut provided habitat for numerous birds, mammals, and herps that depend on cavities for nesting or sheltering sites.
+As a large tree growing to heights of 70 to 100 feet, and diameters up to 5 feet, with hollow centers (USDA 2022), American chestnut provided habitat for numerous birds, mammals, and herpetofauna that depend on cavities for nesting or sheltering sites.
 Chestnut wood is very slow to rot.
 The leaf litter influenced both terrestrial and aquatic ecosystem structure and function in areas where it was a dominant tree.

-Humans used the chestnut by harvesting the nuts for themselves and as fodder for their livestock; they used the wood for construction lumber, shingles, fence posts and rails, telephone and telegraph poles, paneling, trim, furniture, coffins, interior decoration and firewood (USDA EIS 2022).
+Humans used the chestnut by harvesting the nuts for themselves and as fodder for their livestock.
+They used the wood for construction lumber, shingles, fence posts and rails, telephone and telegraph poles, paneling, trim, furniture, coffins, interior decoration and firewood (USDA EIS 2022).
 Chestnut bark was a primary source of tannin for the leather industry.

 In the late 19th century prior to the introduction of chestnut blight, the range of American chestnut was already contracting in the south, apparently as a result of Phytophthora root rot/ink disease (caused by Phytophthora cinnamomi).
 This pathogen was introduced to the southern United States probably before 1824.
 Additionally, the Asiatic oak weevil and chestnut gall wasp negatively affect surviving American chestnuts.

-Also at the turn of the prior century, American chestnut was increasingly found to the north and northwest of its historical range, e.g., lower peninsula of Michigan, southwest Wisconsin, Illinois, Iowa, probably hastened by deliberate planting.
+Also at the turn of the prior century, American chestnut was increasingly found to the north and northwest of its historical range ( e.g., lower peninsula of Michigan, southwest Wisconsin, Illinois, Iowa, probably hastened by deliberate planting).
 The original historical range overlapped with the ranges of Ozark and Allegheny chinquapins; these are shrubs and subcanopy trees that produce one nut per bur.
 Ozark chinquapin was a prominent overstory tree in parts of its relatively small range in the Ozark plateau, where it provided ecosystem services similar to those of the American chestnut farther east.

 Early attempts to control spread of Cryphonectria parasitica included quarantine and destruction of diseased trees.
 These efforts were ineffective because the fungus produces prolific spores that are spread by animals and the wind.
 Also, Cryphonectria parasitica persists and reproduces on dead or living American chestnuts, chinquapins, and on numerous other tree species, including multiple oak species, maple, hickory, American beech, and tulip poplar.
 As a result, the fungus (and resulting chestnut blight) remains prevalent in North America.